phac-nml/biohansel/docs/source/user-docs/subtyping_schemes.rst

 This section will cover the subtyping schemes currently used by biohansel for *Salmonella enterica* subspecies enterica serovar Heidelberg and serovar Enteritidis along with providing in depth information on how to create a custom subtyping scheme.

-The subtyping schemes developed and used by biohansel are specially developed fasta files that contain many k-mer pairs of the same length.
+The subtyping schemes developed and used by biohansel are specially designed fasta files that contain many k-mer pairs of the same length.
 These k-mer pairs are given a positive or negative label for the subtype that they correspond to allowing analysis to occur through biohansel.
 See `K-mer_Structure`_ for the exact formatting of the k-mers which is needed for biohansel to run correctly.
 Depending upon which of these k-mers match the target, the final subtype will be obtained from the output files.

 The k-mer subtyping process works due to the clonal (very little genomic change/evolution occurs over time) nature of the serovars found in *Salmonella enterica* allowing SNPs to be mapped to subtypes that evolved from the same original lineages.
 This process can be used to subtype other clonal pathogens with biohansel as soon as a statistically significant subtyping scheme is created and validated for them.